mde-optimiser/mde-optimiser.github.io/src/_docs/case-studies/resource.md

 This case study has been presented at the [Transformation Tool Contest 2018 workshop](http://www.transformation-tool-contest.eu/).

-An example implementation using MDEOptimiser can be found in [this](https://github.com/mde-optimiser/mde_optimiser) repository.
+An example implementation using MDEOptimiser can be found [here](https://github.com/mde-optimiser/mde_optimiser).

 #### Introduction